 She is highly experienced in representing asylum-seekers and victims of Modern Slavery and Human Trafficking.
 She has been involved in a number of test cases and obtained positive outcomes for her clients.
 Claire is committed to representing vulnerable clients and often acts in cases involving individuals with mental health issues and children.

-She has an established practice in challenging as unlawful detention by the Secretary of State and in claiming damages.
+She has an established practice in challenging as unlawful detention by the Secretary of State and in claiming damages before the County Court.

 Claire has been involved in international work, representing asylum-seekers and refugees, including children, residing in the UK’s Sovereign Base Areas (“SBAs”) in the Republic of Cyprus.
 In 2011 she appeared before the Appeal Court of the SBAs.